PatrickAttankurugu/PatrickAttankurugu/README.md

 </p>

 <p align="center">
-  <i>"Innovation distinguishes between a leader and a follower." - Steve Jobs</i>
+  <i>"Security is not a product, but a process." - Bruce Schneier</i>
 </p>

 </div>